siobhanlgorman/knits-and-pieces/TESTING.md

 1. All products appear listed with all correct category badges listed above
 2. When sort options are selected products are sorted by option and listed in correct ascending/descending order

-**Pass/Fail: Pass**
+**Pass/Fail: Pass**✅

 ![Sort Hats](documentation/screenshots/sort-hats.png)

 ![Sort Masks](documentation/screenshots/sort-masks.png)

+---

-*  As a shopper I want to be able to sort multiple categories of products simultaneously so that I can find the best priced, best rated products across broad categories [#16](https://github.com/siobhanlgorman/knits-and-pieces/issues/16)
+*  **As a shopper I want to be able to sort multiple categories of products simultaneously so that I can find the best priced, best rated products across broad categories [#16](https://github.com/siobhanlgorman/knits-and-pieces/issues/16)**

 **Acceptance Criteria**:
 1. User can sort products by multiple categories when they select from the navigation menu dropdown